wp-plugins/jonradio-display-kitchen-sink/readme.txt

 1. Use **Add Plugin** within the WordPress Admin panel to download and install this *jonradio Display Kitchen Sink* plugin from the WordPress.org plugin repository (preferred method).
 Or download and unzip this plugin, then upload the `/jonradio-display-kitchen-sink/` directory to your WordPress web site's `/wp-content/plugins/` directory.
 1. Activate the *jonradio Display Kitchen Sink* plugin through the **Installed Plugins** Admin panel in WordPress.
 If you have a WordPress Network ("Multisite"), you can either **Network Activate** this plugin through the **Installed Plugins** Network Admin panel, or Activate it individually on the sites where you wish to use it.
 Activating on individual sites within a Network avoids some of the confusion created by WordPress' hiding of Network Activated plugins on the Plugin menu of individual sites.
 Alternatively, to avoid this confusion, you can install the *jonradio Reveal Network Activated Plugins* plugin.
-1. If things are not working as you expect, please look at the Troubleshooting and FAQ tabs.
+1. If things are not working as you expect, please look at the Other Notes (Troubleshooting section) and FAQ tabs.

 == Frequently Asked Questions ==